mantoniotoscanotolibia-lab/data-science-portfolio/README.md

 ### Portfolio Optimization (Markowitz)
 Explores the relationship between portfolio risk and expected return using the Markowitz portfolio theory framework.

+### Natural Gas Trading Strategy with Forecasting and Blacktesting
+A quantitative finance project that models natural gas prices using time series forecasting (trend + seasonability), generates trading signals, and evaluates performance through backtesting against a passive benchmark.

 ## Tools Used

 - Python